Skip to content

 MCP (Model Context Protocol)

 A protocol for exposing tools to a model.
-Open Cowork ships two bundled MCPs — charts (Vega-Lite + Mermaid rendering) and skills (skill bundle management) — and lets users add stdio or HTTP MCPs.
+Open Cowork ships seven bundled MCPs: agents (custom-agent authoring), charts (Vega-Lite + Mermaid rendering), clock (time and calendar math), knowledge (knowledge-wiki proposals), semantic-ui (approval-gated UI actions), skills (skill-bundle management), and workflows (workflow preview and creation).
+Users can also add stdio or HTTP MCPs.
 See Skills & MCPs.

 Capability